CathalBurke/SOC-Verilog/index.md

 Hyperlinks look like this: [GitHub Help](https://help.github.com/).

-A bullet list can be rendered as follows:
-- vectors
-- algorithms
-- iterators

 Images can be added by uploading them to the repository in a /docs/assets/images folder, and then rendering using HTML via githubusercontent.com as shown in the example below.